Kaniska1/memento/README.md

 - candidate source
 - recommendation style

-Imported Letterboxd history enriches the user taste profile but **does not masquerade as Memento recommendation impressions**, keeping the ML feedback dataset semantically clean.
+Imported Letterboxd history enriches the user's taste profile but does **not** masquerade as Memento recommendation impressions, keeping the ML feedback dataset semantically clean.

 ---